Neighbors (2014 film): Plot

 Mac, Kelly, and Jimmy send Teddy a counterfeit letter from Gladstone lifting Delta Psi's probation.
-The fraternity prepares for its end-of-the-year party, which Mac, Kelly, and Jimmy widely publicize to ensure it will be out of control.
-Once the party is in full swing, they notify the police, but Teddy soon discovers the letter was a forgery and there were more adults than students attending the party.
-Aware that the Radner were responsible, he stops the party just as Watkins arrives.
+So, the fraternity prepares for its end-of-the-year party, which Mac, Kelly, and Jimmy widely publicize to ensure it will be out of control.
+Once the party is in full swing, they notify the police, but Teddy soon discovers the letter was a forgery, finding Hebrew writing instead of Latin in the University Seal, and there were more adults than students attending the party.

+Aware that the Radners were responsible, Teddy stops the party just as Watkins arrives.
+The Radners and Jimmy sneak into the frat house.
 Jimmy throws himself from the balcony to distract Teddy, allowing Kelly to sneak into Teddy's bedroom as Mac fights him off.

 Unable to open the breaker box to restart the party and alert Watkins, Kelly shoots one of the fireworks at his patrol car.
 Paula convinces Scoonie to turn on the power at another breaker box, reigniting the party, and she reunites with Jimmy.
-Teddy takes the blame for the party, convincing Pete to flee with the others, and is arrested; the fraternity is shut down.
+Teddy takes the blame for the party, convincing Pete to flee with the others, so he is arrested and the fraternity shut down.

 Four months later, Mac runs into Teddy, who is working as a shirtless greeter at Abercrombie & Fitch.
 They greet each other warmly and Teddy reveals he is attending night classes to complete his degree.
 Mac takes off his shirt and jokingly acts as a greeter with Teddy.
 Later, Mac and Kelly take pictures of Stella in various costumes for a calendar.
 They get a call from Jimmy and Paula inviting them to attend Burning Man.
 Mac and Kelly decline, accepting their new roles as parents.